Goalsum/TataruBook/docs/tables_and_views.md

 **Tables** contain the financial data provided by the user and they are source of data for all reports.
 To ensure data integrity and consistency, when adding, modifying, or deleting data from the table, TataruBook checks all aspects to ensure that there are no conflicts or logical contradictions in data.

-**Views** are reports calculated using the data in the tables and contain various statistics such as net assets, categorized income and expenses, and ROI.
+**Views** are reports calculated using the data in the tables and contain various statistics such as net worth, categorized income and expenses, and ROI.
 Whenever the data in any table changes, all views are immediately recalculated and updated.
 Typically the views are updated so quickly that the user is often unaware of the delay.
 View updates do not need to be triggered manually.

 Some views are user-oriented reports, and some views are intermediate calculations used by other views.
 Users usually don't need to pay attention to these intermediate results views.
 However, if you have doubts about some report data and want to check the calculation process, you can check these intermediate result views.
 Also, for advanced users who write their own SQL queries, intermediate result views may be useful.